jvillat2/Data-Analyst-Job-Market-Analysis/README.md

 ## Analysis and Insights
 Top Paying Skills: The analysis reveals that the "Go" programming language is the highest-paying skill for Data Analysts in VA, offering an average salary of $186,125.
 Other high-paying skills include "Terminal," "Splunk," "Matlab," and "Windows," indicating that proficiency in specialized tools and programming languages can increase earning potential.[Click here to view query](/project_sql/top_paying_skill.sql)

-Top Paying Jobs: The highest-paying Data Analyst position in VA is offered by GovCIO, with a salary of $225,000.
+Top Paying Company: The highest-paying Data Analyst position in VA is offered by GovCIO, with a salary of $225,000.
 Positions in companies like Ball and Guidehouse also offer salaries above $200,000, particularly for roles with specific requirements such as security clearances or advanced technical skills.[Click here to view query](/project_sql/top_paying_job.sql)

 Skills in High-Paying Jobs: In high-paying Data Analyst roles, the most common skills are "SQL," "Python," and "Tableau," suggesting that proficiency of these skills are essential for securing high earning positions.
 [Click here to view query](/project_sql/skills_of_top_paying_jobs.sql)